Malvern Hills District: Roads

 Two motorways pass through the Malvern Hills District, the M5 and M50, with the M50 passing through the village of Pendock.
 There are also multiple A roads that pass through the Malvern Hills District, including the A449 which passes through the biggest town in the Malvern Hills District, Malvern, the A4103 which passes through Leigh Sinton and Bransford before leaving the Malvern Hills District and entering the city of Worcester, the A44 which enters through Worcester and passes through Cotheridge and Broadwas, and the A456 which passes through Mamble and Newnham Bridge.

 Railways

-The largest railway station in the Malvern Hills District is Malvern Link which is served by two train operating companies, West Midlands Trains (under the trading name of West Midlands Railway), and Great Western Railway.
+There are two railway stations in the Malvern Hills District: Malvern Link and Great Malvern.
+Both are served by two train operating companies, West Midlands Trains (under the trading name of West Midlands Railway), and Great Western Railway.

-Great Malvern is the other (and smaller) railway station in the town of Malvern.
-It is served by two train operating companies, West Midlands Trains (under the trading name of West Midlands Railway), and Great Western Railway.